LiuYing-1/liuying-1.github.io/_posts/2023-03-08-deconvolution.md

 #### Direct Inverse Filtering

 So the image restoration process goes like this.

 We have this underlying degradation model which involves some clean version of the image $f$ that has been convolved by the system PSF, and some noise has been added and then, we observe this $g$.
 This is what we get out of our imaging system.

 Our problem is to come up with some filter that takes $g$ as its input.

 It should take $g$, the degraded image.
 It should take some estimated least of the system $h$, and some statistics of the noise, maybe even the probability distribution of the noise.
 Put these things together, what we would like is to solve this inverse problem of finding $f$ or rather at least get an estimated or approximation of $f$.

 <div align=center><img src="https://i.imgur.com/vZqB9Ez.png" alt="image-20230308101528791" style="zoom:33%;" /></div>

 This is the type of algorithms that we're looking for some form of filter and is most likely a non-linear filter.

-***OK, let's start with the simplest thing we can do in order to restore an image here.***
+**_OK, let's start with the simplest thing we can do in order to restore an image here._**

-This process here will be called ***deconvolution*** because it is similar to sort of inverting the process of convolution, and it is also called ***direct inverse filtering***.
+This process here will be called **_deconvolution_** because it is similar to sort of inverting the process of convolution, and it is also called **_direct inverse filtering_**.

 The idea is that we start from the model, the LSI degradation model is

 $$
 g(x, y) = (h*f)(x, y) + n(x, y)
 $$

 Then we take the Fourier transform of the model, is (**multiplication**)

 $$
 G(u, v) = H(u, v)F(u, v) + N(u, v)
 $$

 So we have a convolution here in space, then, we know from the convolution theorem that the product in frequency domain.
 So it means that we need to take the Fourier transform of the $h$, and the Fourier transform of the clean image $f$.
 Similar to the noise, we just take the Fourier transofrm of an noise and add that => $N$.

 So this is the Fourier transform of the degraded image.

-***
+---

-***Note:*** *Just as what we have mentioned before, we could imagine a multiplicative noise model where instead of a plus but also a multiple application here.
-But that would make this Fourier Transform a little bit more involved because if you had a multipilication in space, that would translate into a convolution frequency which would mean that you would bascially have to take the term $H$ and convolve with the Fourier transform of the noise. => So becomes a little bit more involved.* We only consider the simple case here.
+**_Note:_** _Just as what we have mentioned before, we could imagine a multiplicative noise model where instead of a plus but also a multiple application here.
+But that would make this Fourier Transform a little bit more involved because if you had a multipilication in space, that would translate into a convolution frequency which would mean that you would bascially have to take the term $H$ and convolve with the Fourier transform of the noise. => So becomes a little bit more involved._ We only consider the simple case here.

-***
+---

 If we also make it even simple and assume there is no noise, so,